-During the 112th Congress, the Committee on Rules will continue to review proposals to streamline the committee system and increase effective oversight of the Executive branch and the Federal budget.
+The Committee notes that there was a minimum of jurisdictional conflict in the 112th Congress.
+In furtherance of this goal, the Committee on Rules will continue to review proposals to streamline the committee system and increase effective oversight of the Executive branch and the Federal budget during the remainder of the 113th Congress.